Bolivia: Pre-colonial

-Tiwanaku's elites gained their status through the surplus food they controlled, collected from outlying regions, and then redistributed to the general populace.
-Further, this elite's control of llama herds became a powerful control mechanism, as llamas were essential for carrying goods between the civic center and the periphery.
-These herds also came to symbolize class distinctions between the commoners and the elites.
-Through this control and manipulation of surplus resources, the elite's power continued to grow until about AD 950.
-At this time, a dramatic shift in climate occurred, causing a significant drop in precipitation in the Titicaca Basin, believed by archaeologists to have been on the scale of a major drought.

-As the rainfall decreased, many of the cities farther away from Lake Titicaca began to tender fewer foodstuffs to the elites.
-As the surplus of food decreased, and thus the amount available to underpin their power, the control of the elites began to falter.
-The capital city became the last place viable for food production due to the resiliency of the raised field method of agriculture.
-Tiwanaku disappeared around AD 1000 because food production, the main source of the elites' power, dried up.
+As rainfall gradually decreased, the stores of food supplies decreased, and thus the elites lost power.
+Tiwanaku disappeared around AD 1000.
 The area remained uninhabited for centuries thereafter.

-Between 1438 and 1527, the Inca empire expanded from its capital at Cusco, Peru.
-It gained control over much of what is now Andean Bolivia and extended its control into the fringes of the Amazon basin.
+Between 1438 and 1527, Incan Empire expanded from its capital at Cusco, gaining control over much of what is now the Bolivian Andes, and extending its control into the fringes of the Amazon basin.

 Colonial period

 The Spanish conquest of the Inca empire began in 1524 and was mostly completed by 1533.
-The territory now called Bolivia was known as Charcas, and was under the authority of the Viceroy of Peru in Lima.
+The territory now called Bolivia was known as Charcas, and was under the authority of Spain.
 Local government came from the Audiencia de Charcas located in Chuquisaca (La Plata—modern Sucre).
 Founded in 1545 as a mining town, Potosí soon produced fabulous wealth, becoming the largest city in the New World with a population exceeding 150,000 people.

 By the late 16th century, Bolivian silver was an important source of revenue for the Spanish Empire.
 A steady stream of natives served as labor force under the brutal, slave conditions of the Spanish version of the pre-Columbian draft system called the mita.
 Charcas was transferred to the Viceroyalty of the Río de la Plata in 1776 and the people from Buenos Aires, the capital of the Viceroyalty, coined the term "Upper Peru" (Alto Peru) as a popular reference to the Royal Audiencia of Charcas.
 Túpac Katari led the indigenous rebellion that laid siege to La Paz in March 1781, during which 20,000 people died.
-As Spanish royal authority weakened during the Napoleonic wars, sentiment against colonial rule grew.
+As Spanish royal authority weakened during the Napoleonic Wars, sentiment against colonial rule grew.